India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

 Key Takeaways

-- For industrial companies, sovereign green bond proceeds flow through government spending — they are allocated to government expenditure programmes, not directly to private company projects.
-The mechanism through which private industrial companies benefit is indirect: sovereign green bond financing of government infrastructure (green hydrogen distribution networks, grid infrastructure, storage development) reduces the cost and improves the availability of the enabling infrastructure that makes private industrial decarbonisation investments viable.
-The CCUS fund (₹20,000 crore over five years in Budget 2026) is notionally eligible for sovereign green bond backing — as are the NGHM’s SIGHT programme incentives for green hydrogen production.
+- For industrial companies, sovereign green bond proceeds flow heavily through government spending.
+They are allocated directly to government expenditure programmes rather than being handed out to private company projects.
+Instead, private industrial companies benefit indirectly.
+When sovereign green bonds finance public infrastructure like green hydrogen distribution networks, grid upgrades, or storage development, it drastically reduces the overall cost and improves the availability of the enabling infrastructure that makes private decarbonisation investments viable.
+The CCUS fund, featuring ₹20,000 crore over five years in Budget 2026, is notionally eligible for sovereign green bond backing, just like the NGHM's SIGHT programme incentives for green hydrogen production.

 What has been funded: the FY23-24 and FY24-25 allocation